melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Here I guess the disturbance type is just to swap the food source right?
 Is there a more realistic way to model the disturbance?
 Ooh is there a way to do a de-escalation from the disturbance?
 Ooh thinking about the matrix regeneration occurring at Wog Wog.

+### Forester, B.R., Beever, E.A., Darst, C., Szymanski, J., and Funk.
+W.C.
+2021.
+Linking evolutionary potential to extinction risk: applications and future directions.
+Frontiers in Ecology and the Environment.

+- **Evolutionary potential** (EP) - capacity to evolve genetically based changes that increase fitnes under changing conditions
+	- different from adaptive capacity? ability to accomodate, cope with, or respond to dynamic conditions... which I suppose can include plasticity, behavior modification, etc.
+- EP needs to be incorporated into vulnerability assessments for evaluating and mitigating risk
+	- but it's hard/impossible for many species meaning there will be uncertainty in any assessment
+- Species vulnerability to disturbance is considered wrt (1) exposure and (2) sensitivity
+	- exposure is typically magnitude of disturbance
+	- adaptive capacity in response to disturbance is usually considered with three attributes: (a) dispersal/colonization, (b) plasticity, (c) evolutionary potential
+	- similarly to niche theory, a species has "fundamental" capacity reduced to a "realized" capacity by environmental exigencies e.g. biotic interactions
+	- adaptive capacity x exposure x sensitivity determines vulnerability
+- Estimating EP: need to know which stressors, which traits, and what the (genetic) variation at those traits is
+	- genomics, high quality reference genomes, etc. help to estimate EP though
+- The extinction vortex: demographic stochasticity, etc.
+	- genetic effects occurring at small population size: smaller effective size means inbreeding and reduced EP (maladaptive phenotypes, reduced fitness) lowering vital rates
+	- claim: current approaches evaluating extinction risk rarely think about reduced EP reducing fitness
+	- e.g., species with smaller ranges with more isolated/dispersed populations are more likely to be subject to the EV
+		- gene flow can reduce EP but it could also inrease it
+	- species with less EP across their geographic range will have less EP because of the lack of range in selective conditions
+- Maintaining evolutionary potential
+	- maintain populations across species range (across conditions), maintaining phenotypic and environmental diversity
+	- at population level, keep populations large to avoid stochasticity, drift, inbreeding
+	- preserve selection (?) and gene flow, which can also be done by conserving niche diversity
+- Walters and Berger (2019) on EP + demography: EP (additive variation? + gene flow) increases time to extinction regardless of environment and carrying capacity
+- Some studies on white nose syndrome in bats - selection (and mass mortalities perhaps) producing evolutionary responses, and identifying genes (and I guess their variation?) influencing survival
+- Quantifying EP: impossible to do precisely, so need proxies
+	- Heritability of fitness-related traits is one, although this requires huge sample sizes and typically depends on the population, environment, trait, etc.
+	- Genotype-environment associations - marker-based approach
+	- ecological variation can maintain EP by maintaining standing variation (across populations... assisted migration?)
+	- Fournier-Level et al. 2016 (A. Schmidt on here too?) and some empirical stuff on *Arabadopsis thaliana* that looks promising
+- Using EP proxies: USFWS study on monarch butterflies (protecting two different ecotypes), and a coral study that integrates genomic data on thermal tolerance into climate change parameters
+	- DEEMs: dynamic ecological-evolutionary modeling

+Cool stuff.
+Helpful for a career in conservation!

+One thing that leapt out to me was the stuff about gene flow among different populations.
+In addition to potentially being very tough (environmental distances likely to be small at distances relevant for gene flow?) there's also this question of gene flow increasing or decreasing EP.
+I'm sure there is some theory for when this is/is not true?
+Lily's project is doing some empirical stuff about this.
+I'm sure this research is out there - where is it?